shefben/rcbot2/README.md

 1. [Install MetaMod:Source][].
 2. Build the RCBot2 package, or [download the most recent automated build][autobuild].
     - For the latter, `package.tar.gz` is the Linux build; `package.zip` is the Windows build.
-    - The automated build uses Ubuntu 18.04 LTS as the build runner &mdash; RCBot2 will fail to load on older operating systems with the error `` version `GLIBC_2.27' not found ``.
+    - The automated build uses Ubuntu 18.04 LTS as the Linux build runner &mdash; RCBot2 will fail to load on older Linux distributions with the error `` version `GLIBC_2.27' not found ``.
+    - Regardless of how you get a build, it does not include things like the waypointing guide, hookinfo updater, and waypoints themselves.
+You can download those from the [official release thread][].
+Waypoints are also available at [this page][waypoints].
 3. Extract the package into your game directory, similar to the process of installing MM:S.
 4. Start the server.
 5. To verify that the installation was successful, type `rcbotd` in your server console or RCON.
 You should see multiple lines starting with "[RCBot]".

-Things like the waypointing guide, hookinfo updater, and waypoints themselves are currently not available here.
-You can download those from the [official release thread][].
-Waypoints are also available at [this page][waypoints].

 If you are working with SourceMod interop, you will also need [SourceMod PR#1053][pr] for plugins to recognize that the natives are available.
-The pull request was merged in release 1.11.0.6466.
+The pull request was merged in SourceMod build 1.11.0.6466.

 [Install MetaMod:Source]: https://wiki.alliedmods.net/Installing_Metamod:Source
 [official release thread]: http://rcbot.bots-united.com/forums/index.php?showtopic=1994